Why Believe?

 Gideon Hewitson

-By profession, I am a software architect, but more importantly, I am a lifelong bible student and a volunteer supporting the San Francisco Peninsula Christadelphians.
-My wife and I have always been active in volunteering and supporting Christadelphian communities both locally and around the world, and are currently spending a year in the Bay Area to help build and support this community.
+By profession, I am a software architect, but more importantly, I am a lifelong Bible student and volunteer supporting the San Francisco Peninsula Christadelphians.
+My wife and I have always been active in volunteering with Christadelphian communities both locally and around the world.
+We are currently spending a year in the Bay Area to help build and support this community.

-I have been actively studying and presenting seminars and classes on the bible for the last 10 years of my life, and I have been a baptized disciple of Jesus for 13 years.
+I have been actively studying and presenting seminars and classes on the Bible for the last 10 years, and I have been a baptized disciple of Jesus for 13 years.

-I have a passion for sharing the good news of God’s word with others that is based on the impact made on me by the many people in my life who helped show me who God and Jesus are, and it has been my goal to share that influence and make a similar impact in the lives of others.
+I have a passion for sharing the good news of God's word with others—a passion inspired by those who made an impact on me.
+Through their actions, they helped teach and show me who God and Jesus are.
+It is my goal to share that experience and make a similar impact on others.